 Trials and Tribulations

 It wasn't long after the hoopla of the first Masked Rider died down that the tradition found itself embroiled in another controversy.
 This one wasn't as easy to extricate from.
 In 1982 the Masked Rider, Perry Church, struck an SMU pompon girl, Lauri Ann Harjo, who ran out in the track to pick up a spectator's hat.
 She was knocked unconscious and spent a week in a Lubbock hospital recuperating from injuries to her face, head, jaw, teeth, chin and legs.
-The lawsuit dragged on for years and finally resulted in ????(checking w/General Counsel on this).
+The lawsuit dragged on for years.

 In 1992 the Masked Rider, Jason Spence, ran into a referee during the Tech-Wyoming football game.
 Clair Gausman, the referee who was knocked unconscious, was looked at and cleared by the team doctors and later returned to the game.
 Two committee members, Tom McGinnity and John Pipkin, decided that Spence should be removed from his post.
 The Sept.
 18, 1992, issue of The U.D. reported that ,"Gausman feels badly for Spence and does not want to see him dismissed from his duties as Masked Rider."
 He wasn't, and the committee eventually re-instated him.
 Much to the chagrin of Red Raiders everywhere, the incident was mentioned in Texas Monthly Magazine's annual "Bum Steer Awards."